 I am including Genesis 6:1-5 in this post because it seems to me to fit into the theme of the downward spiral of humanity.
 A spiral that ends with the destruction of life on earth.

 The Sons of God

 I know of two differing views of what is meant by this term, and no doubt there are others.
-One view hold that these are descendants of the godly line of Seth.
+One view holds that these are descendants of the godly line of Seth.
 And the other view holds that these are fallen angels.
-Over the years I have held to both views, but currently understand them to be fallen angels.
+Over the years I have held to both views, but currently, understand them to be fallen angels.

 It appears that the offspring of the sons of God and daughters of men are what are called Nephilim.
 1 Enoch identifies these as giants of tremendous height.
 And Scripture does seem to identify them as giants as well.
 Number 13:33 says that the Anakites, a race of giants, are descended from the Nephilim.
 Left unexplained is how the Nephilim survived a global flood that destroyed all land life not found on the ark.

 Adam and Eve disobeyed God and faced exile from the garden.
 Cain killed his brother and faced further banishment.
 By the seventh generation from Adam, men were boasting of their sinful actions.
 And, by the time of Noah humanity had reached its lowest point.
 And, if the ‘sons of God’ are indeed fallen angels, it is likely that these fallen angels, and their offspring, contributed to the evil depths that humanity had sunken to.